trusktr/docsify-scratchpad/README.md

 ## Scripts

+You can place a `<script>` tag in your Markdown to execute custom JavaScript logic.

+> **Note** You must place `executeScript=true` as a query parameters in your Docsify-This URL to enable script execution.

-Here's an example where render a 3D scene by writing Lume HTML, where we use a `<script>` like the following to load Lume's HTML elements.
+Here's an example where we render a 3D scene by writing Lume HTML along with a `<script>` tag to load Lume's HTML elements.

 ```html
 <div style="width: 400px; height: 300px;">